 All funded properties must meet certain property standards.
-At minimum, all units must meet HUD's Uniform Physical Condition Standards (UPCS).
-However, the HOME regulation also requires that all housing that is rehabilitated or financed with HOME funds must meet all applicable local codes (including state codes), rehabilitation standards, ordinances, and zoning ordinances at the time of development completion.
-The State Code can be found at the following link: https://dca.ga.gov/local-government-assistance/construction-codes-industrialized-buildings/constructioncodes activities.
-The period of affordability will be determined by the level of assistance provided each unit as outlined in the HOME regulations in Section 92.254 for homeownership units and can vary from 5 to 20 years
+At a minimum, all units must meet the inspection standards for the National Standards for the Physical Inspection of Real Estate (NSPIRE).HOME regulation also requires that all housing that is rehabilitated or financed with HOME funds must meet all applicable local codes (including state codes), rehabilitation standards, ordinances, and zoning ordinances at the time of development completion.
+The State Code can be found at the following link: https://dca.ga.gov/local-government-assistance/construction-codes-industrialized-buildings/constructioncodes